Aberdeen City Council: Political control

+Leadership

+The role of Lord Provost of Aberdeen is largely ceremonial.
+They chair full council meetings and act as the council's civic figurehead.
+Political leadership is provided by the leader of the council.
+The leaders since 1996 have been:

 Composition

 Aberdeen City Council currently comprises 45 councillors, who represent the city's wards, and is headed by the Lord Provost.
 Prior to the 2012 council election there were 43 members of Aberdeen City Council.

 Between 2003 and 2007, the council was under the control of a Liberal Democrat and Conservative coalition, holding 23 of the 43 seats on the council.
 Prior to the 2003 election, the council had been considered a Labour stronghold.
 Following the May 2007 election, contested for the first time using a system of proportional representation, the Liberal Democrats and Scottish National Party (SNP) formed a coalition to run the council, holding 27 of the 43 seats (following an SNP by election gain from the Conservatives on 16 August 2007, the coalition held 28 of the 43 seats).
 Two Liberal Democrat councillors became independents during this period due to personal controversies, while the four strong Conservative group split in August 2010, with two councillors forming the Scottish Conservative Group and two others the Aberdeen Conservative Group.

 After the May 2012 election, the control of the council shifted back to the Labour Party, supported in a coalition by three Conservative and three Independent councillors, giving the administration 23 seats.

 The Labour/Conservative/Independent coalition continued after the 2017 election, but with a change in the balance of power within the coalition.
 Labour were reduced to nine councillors (subsequently suspended from membership by the Scottish Labour Party for forming a coalition with the Conservatives), whilst the Conservatives had eleven councillors elected.
 These Conservative and suspended "Aberdeen Labour" councillors were joined in coalition by three Independent councillors, one of who had left the Liberal Democrats just days after the council election.

 In December 2019 a councillor elected as a Conservative became an Independent following his conviction for sexual assault.
 This led to the ruling coalition becoming a minority administration comprising only 22 of the 45 councillors.

 Between 2017 and 2021 the council had Co-Leaders Douglas Lumsden (Conservative) and Jenny Laing (“Aberdeen Labour”) as a result of the coalition agreement.
 Following Douglas Lumsden's election to the Scottish Parliament in May 2021 Jenny Laing became sole Leader of the council.

-Following the 2022 election, the political composition of Aberdeen City Council became: